 On March 17, 2014, the Company made a \$250,000 investment in a third party medical device company developing a laser device to treat migraine headaches.
 The investment represents a 35% ownership position in this company.
-The Company elected the fair value method and recorded this investment in long-term investments in its Unaudited Condensed Consolidated Balance Sheets as of June 30, 2014.
+The Company elected the fair value option and recorded this investment in long-term investment, at fair value in its Unaudited Condensed Consolidated Balance Sheets as of September 30, 2014.
 (See Note 8).

 Also on March 17, 2014, the Company provided a \$50,000 bridge loan to a third party emerging specialty pharmaceutical company developing, marketing and distributing Epilepsy drugs.
 The bridge loan was due on June 16, 2014, accrues interest at a rate of 8% and is secured by the third party's assets.
-As of June 30, 2014, the bridge loan remained outstanding and the Company believes the loan is collectable.
-The Company recorded this bridge loan in short-term investments in its Unaudited Condensed Consolidated Balance Sheets as of June 30, 2014.
+As of September 30, 2014, the bridge loan remained outstanding and the Company believes the loan is collectable since the assets securing the loan are believed to be worth more than the carrying amount of the loan.
+The Company recorded this bridge loan in short-term investment in its Unaudited Condensed Consolidated Balance Sheets as of September 30, 2014.

-On April 18, 2014, the Company paid \$243,000 to acquire an option to purchase ("Option") the exclusive rights to a pharmaceutical product from a third party.
-The Option expires no later than September 30, 2014.
-The Company elected the fair value method and recorded the Option in short-term investments in its Unaudited Condensed Consolidated Balance Sheets as of June 30, 2014.
+On April 18, 2014, the Company paid \$243,000 to acquire an option to purchase ("Option") the exclusive rights to a pharmaceutical product from a third party and on August 12, 2014, the Company paid \$50,000 to extend the Option for a total purchase price of \$293,000.
+On September 30, 2014, the Option expired and the Company chose not to exercise the Option.
+Therefore, in connection with the expiration of the Option, the Company realized a loss of \$293,000 which is recorded in change in fair value of short-term investment in the Unaudited Condensed Consolidated Statements of Operations during the three and nine months ended September 30, 2014.
 (See Note 8).